-There are several types of hummingbird feeders to choose from.
+If you're just getting started feeding hummingbirds, choosing that first nectar feeder can be overwhelming.
+There are several types of hummingbird feeders to choose from, and each of those types is available in a wide range of sizes and designs.
 Selecting the best ones for your backyard birds is a matter of choosing feeder styles and sizes to suit the birds as well as your personal preferences.

 - Are easier to check nectar levels